wangdi2014/tutorial-cp2k/README.md

 After the simulation is completed, you will see the output files from CP2K including the main output file, trajectory files and restart files in your work directory.

-##Help
+## Getting Help
-For further assistance or questions, please email `connect-support@opensciencegrid.org` or visit http://support.opensciencegrid.org.
+For assistance or questions, please email the OSG User Support team  at `user-support@opensciencegrid.org` or visit the [help desk and community forums](http://support.opensciencegrid.org).